 There are three clinics which need help:

-(2) The Probate Resource Center operates once a week, on Wednesdays, for three hours in the afternoon at the Register of Wills office.
+(2) The Probate Resource Center operates a walk-in clinic on Tuesdays, for approximately 4 hours in the afternoon at the Register of Wills office.

 Back to top